Some Personal Reflections of an International Business Economist

 Chapter 6: Towards Summer: A Personal Moment

-Every so often in my life I have asked myself such questions as, ‘What is it all about, then?’
+6. Towards summer: a personal moment Every so often in my life I have asked myself such questions as, ‘What is it all about, then?’
 ‘What is the purpose of my life?’
 ‘What is – who is – God?’
 ‘Is religion the cause or the cure of the world’s social and other problems?’
 In posing these and similar questions, I am sure I am not alone; although I do not think many people willingly acknowledge that they are spiritual animals!
 Most either avoid, or rarely think about, the fundamental issues of life.
 Yet, we are witness to these all the time.
 Events, and people’s response to these, constantly demonstrate and remind us of the complexity of our existence.
 On the one hand are natural disasters, abject poverty, disease and unspeakable violence.
 On the other, we see amazing demonstrations of courage, love and compassion.
 We are compelled to think beyond ourselves and our physical environment.
 Perhaps we can never know – or indeed are never meant to know – the full answers to these questions, and, as the Apostle Paul wrote long ago, are only allowed to see through ‘a glass darkly’.1 But I like to believe that if we seek long and earnestly, the veil of understanding will be lifted suﬃciently for each of us to draw upon just that amount of help and guidance in how best to conduct our lives, and to do so in a meaningful and worthwhile fashion.
-Yes, I believe in God as a transcendent being; and I do so...
+Yes, I believe in God as a...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.